utdata/rwdir/docs/03-import.md

 ![Libraries imported](images/import-libraries.png){width=600px}

-## Let's get some data

-The process to download this data is explained in the [School Ratings](https://github.com/utdata/rwd-mastery-assignments/blob/master/ed-school-ratings/README.md) assignment in the RWD Mastery Assignments Github repository.
-Since we did that in an earlier assignment I won't make you do that again here, but I will give you an opportunity to learn something else new: the Terminal.

 ### Create a folder for your data

 I want you to create a folder called `data-raw` in your project folder.
-I'm going to explain two ways, but you only need to do one of them.
+I'm going to explain three ways, but you only need to do one of them.

 #### Using Terminal